hasibulhasan1542/Obsidian/Essay Writing/Quotes.md

 # Essay Topic: Judiciary

+>[!Quote]
-Yatho Dharma Thatho Jayaha: Where there is justice, there is victory.
+>Yatho Dharma Thatho Jayaha: Where there is justice, there is victory.
 Essay Topic: Corruption
 As human beings, our greatness lies not so much in remaking the world but in remaking ourselves - Mahatma Gandhi